 They teach you how to pick the tulips properly, which is by pulling straight up on the very bottom of the stem.

-6. The perfect date spot
+6. The perfect date, friends, and family spot

-Flowers and bouquets shout romance to me!
+Flowers and bouquets shout romance, fun, and photos to me.

-This place offers an absolutely perfect date activity.
+It was so fitting, and this place offers an absolutely perfect date activity.

 We didn’t have an issue with lines since we went on the very last day.
 However, if you want to see the most tulips, you should go earlier in the season.